Quick and Easy Shrimp Jambalaya Recipe

 4. Serve the shrimp mixture over hot cooked rice.

 This jambalaya recipe comes from Karen Ciancio.
 She has a wonderful cooking and recipe site called www.cookingnook.com.
-Have a look.
+Have a look if you are even in need of something other than soul food.